Villa Savoye by Le Corbusier

-At first there was considerable antagonism to modern designs, which was not surprising considering the architects’ wish to break completely from the “conventional” buildings of that time.
-However the earliest works were all based on the epigram “FORM SHOULD FOLLOW FUNCTION” and undecorated, minimalist surfaces abounded.
+At first, there was a considerable difference in style between the earliest works of Modern Architecture, which was not surprising considering the architects’ wish to break completely from the “conventional” buildings of that time.
+However, these first works were all based on the epigram “Form should follow function” and undecorated, minimalist surfaces abounded.

-Modern Architecture was led by Le Corbusier, Mies van de Rohe and Alvan Aarto in Europe.
-Frank Lloyd Wright introduced the modern style in America.
+Modern Architecture was led by Le Corbusier, Mies van der Rohe and Alvar Aalto in Europe whilst Frank Lloyd Wright introduced the modern style in America.

 Villa Savoye was designed by the Swiss architect Le Corbusier as the weekend home for the Savoye family.
 The Savoyes were a couple of bankers who gave the architect total freedom to express himself.

-Baptized “Les Heures Claires” and built between 1928 and 1931, this villa closes the cycle of creation of the white or purist houses of Le Corbusier.
-With this “box in the air” (the house’s nickname given by its creator) Le Corbusier broke with traditional architecture and settled the five points of Modern Architecture.
+Named “Les Heures Claires” and built between 1928 and 1931, this villa closes the cycle of creation of the white or purist houses of Le Corbusier.
+With this “box in the air” (the house’s nickname given by its creator), Le Corbusier broke with traditional architecture and settled the five points of Modern Architecture.

 1- THE USE OF PILOTIS (STILTS)